TBI After Car Accident: What You Need To Know

 Need help finding the right lawyer for TBI after a car accident?
 Call Michigan Auto Law first

 If you have suffered TBI after a car accident and would like to speak to an experienced injury attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.

 Our lawyers have been handling traumatic brain injury litigation for more than 50 years.
 We understand the physical, emotional and psychological hardships you are experiencing from your accident.